elmismisimoxhunca/NS-UnforcedBlowup/README.md

 **Research program, not a proved result.
 Phase 0 is in progress.**

-This is the public repository supplied by the human owner for the `unforced-blowup` program.
+This is the public repository supplied by Sebastián Rodrigo for the `unforced-blowup` program.
 The current scope is infrastructure only.
 No Phase 1 analysis, unforced Euler proof, Navier–Stokes result, Clay claim, or release is authorized by a green upstream build.

 ## Targets and credit